 It is a little bit like buyer beware; especially when it comes to the purity and the active nature of the oil.

-You need to be careful, because the cold-pressed version doesn’t have a long shelf life, and it can quickly go rancid, this is due to all the wonderful unsaturated bonds.
+It would help if you were careful, because the cold-pressed version doesn’t have a long shelf life, and it can quickly go rancid due to all the wonderful unsaturated bonds.

-So to recap and look at what rose hip seed oil brings to the skin: it has some great anti-oxidants and free radical scavenger benefits, it is extremely moisturising and the oleic acid helps to make it a wonderful softening oil on the skin.
+To recap, rosehip seed oil has some great anti-oxidants and free radical scavenger benefits.
+It is extremely moisturising, and the oleic acid helps make it a wonderful softening oil on the skin.

-It has great barrier repair and anti-inflammatory properties from all the linoleic and linolenic acid and if that is not enough, there is a possibility that it can help with signs of photo-ageing and scar reduction.
+It has great barrier repair and anti-inflammatory properties from all the linoleic and linolenic acid.
+If that is not enough, there is a possibility that it can help with signs of photo-ageing and scar reduction.

-Wow, with all these lovely benefits – this really could be the holy grail of skincare.
+Wow, with all these lovely benefits – we think you’d agree, this really could be the holy grail of skincare.

 Rosehip oil how it matters: http://colinsbeautypages.co.uk/rosehip-oil-matters-handle/